 - Inoperable RADIUS Authentication over SSH: Multiple fixes have been implemented to eliminate the intermittent functionality of RADIUS authentication over Telnet, and non-functionality over SSH.

-Note: FUSION v4.91 firmware update will be available soon and will contain the following bug fixes:
+Note: FUSION v4.91 firmware update will contain the following bug fixes:

 - (FUS-2): Fixed a restarting issue with some devices after removing and re-powering the device.

 - (FUS-3): Fixed handling of outdated mnemonics when downloading config files.

 - (FUS-4): Fixed a web communication problem via a proxy network intermediary.

 - Company name issue: A fix was made to correct the response from the community string.
 As of now, the community string only responds to the password programmed in the FUSION.

 REMAINING KNOWN BUGS

 - (RTU-496): Read/Write memory left calculation does not take into account the space allowed for daily statistics, therefore the result shown in “System Information” is faulty.

 - (RTU-501): Browser-makers have confirmed that browser support for TLS (Transport Layer Security) 1.0 and 1.1 ended in March 2020.